Deabute/plan-client/docs/Contributing/Contributor_License_Agreement.md

    "You" (or "Your") shall mean the copyright owner or legal entity authorized by the copyright owner that is making this Agreement with Paul Beaudet.
-For legal entities, the entity making a Contribution and all other entities that control, are controlled by, or are under common control with that entity are considered to be a single Contributor.
+For legal entities, the entity making a Contribution and all other entities that control are controlled by, or are under common control with that entity are considered to be a single Contributor.
 For the purposes of this definition, "control" means (i) the power, direct or indirect, to cause the